intel-secl/skc-tools/SKC_Product_Guide.md

 -   SGX Quote Verification Service (SQVS)

-SGX Agent & SKC Library needs to be installed on a SGX Enabled Machine.
+SGX Agent & SKC Library needs to be installed on SGX Enabled Machine.

 The node components (SGX Agent) must be installed on each protected physical server: